Showtime on Ice Mission, Casting and Eligibility Information

 - The cut-off for testing must be posted by SOI Committee at South Suburban Ice Arena and Family Sports Center, two (2) months prior to first audition date.
-The cut-off date for testing for the 2017 production is Friday, November 3, 2017.
-Only highest, passed freestyle levels are considered.
-Moves in the field levels are not considered for casting purposes.
+The cut-off date for testing for the 2018 production is Friday, November 2, 2018.
+Only highest, passed freestyle USFS levels are considered.
+Moves in the field levels are not considered for casting purpose

 - If a skater chooses to test at another facility, the above deadline for testing date stands as the cut-off.